How are subject NPs useful for academic English?

 Finally, when forming subjects correctly, it’s important that university students avoid making errors.
 This means correctly identifying the necessary subject-verb agreement of a sentence, making sure that a subject and its associated verb agree in both person and number.
 Native speakers would say, for example, “the teacher speaks four languages” NOT “the teacher speak four languages”.

-For more information about subject-verb agreement, visit our short course on that topic.
-Otherwise, unlock, download and complete our Lesson 2 Worksheet and continue studying with Lesson 3 about direct, indirect and oblique objects.
+For more information about subject-verb agreement, visit our short reader on that topic.
+Otherwise, unlock, download and complete our Chapter 2 Worksheet and continue studying with Chapter 3 about direct, indirect and oblique objects.

-Lesson 3 explores the topic: Do essays use direct, indirect and oblique objects?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: Do essays use direct, indirect and oblique objects?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.